Navigating Grief After Job Loss or Retirement

 While it might not be the first emotion that would come to mind, experiencing grief after a job loss or retirement is more common than many realize.
 The end of a job or career, whether sudden or anticipated, can trigger a profound sense of loss.
 Grief is the natural response to loss.

-Why job loss and retirement can cause grief
+Why job loss can cause grief

 Jobs and careers often provide identity, structure, social connections and a sense of purpose.
 Understanding that no longer having that role can lead to feelings of emptiness, anxiety and grief allows you to move forward productively toward the next phase of your life.
+Here are some reasons you may feel grief during this time:

 Grief triggers